Term life insurance

 Term life insurance or term assurance is life insurance that provides coverage at a fixed rate of payments for a limited period of time, the relevant term.
 After that period expires, coverage at the previous rate of premiums is no longer guaranteed and the client must either forgo coverage or potentially obtain further coverage with different payments or conditions.
 If the life insured dies during the term, the death benefit will be paid to the beneficiary.
 Term insurance is typically the least expensive way to purchase a substantial death benefit on a coverage amount per premium dollar basis over a specific period of time.

 Term life insurance can be contrasted to permanent life insurance such as whole life, universal life, and variable universal life, which guarantee coverage at fixed premiums for the lifetime of the covered individual unless the policy is allowed to lapse due to failure to pay premiums.
 Term insurance is not generally used for estate planning needs or charitable giving strategies but is used for pure income replacement needs for an individual.

 Term insurance functions in a manner similar to most other types of insurance in that it satisfies claims against what is insured if the premiums are up to date and the contract has not expired and does not provide for a return of premium dollars if no claims are filed.
 As an example, auto insurance will satisfy claims against the insured in the event of an accident and a homeowner policy will satisfy claims against the home if it is damaged or destroyed, for example, by fire.
 Whether or not these events will occur is uncertain.
 If the policyholder discontinues coverage because he or she has sold the insured car or home, the insurance company will not refund the full premium.

 Usage

-Because term life insurance is a pure death benefit, its primary use is to provide coverage of financial responsibilities for the insured or his or her beneficiaries.
+Because term life insurance is a pure death benefit, its primary use is to provide coverage of financial responsibilities for the insured or their beneficiaries.
 Such responsibilities may include, but are not limited to, consumer debt, dependent care, university education for dependents, funeral costs, and mortgages.
 Term life insurance may be chosen in favor of permanent life insurance because term insurance is usually much less expensive (depending on the length of the term), even if the applicant is higher risk, such as being an everyday smoker.
-For example, an individual might choose to obtain a policy whose term expires near his or her retirement age based on the premise that, by the time the individual retires, he or she would have amassed sufficient funds in retirement savings to provide financial security for the claims.
+For example, an individual might choose to obtain a policy whose term expires near their retirement age based on the premise that, by the time the individual retires, they would have amassed sufficient funds in retirement savings to provide financial security for the claims.